rust-lang/rust/text/0000-more-api-documentation-conventions.md

     x.bar();
     ```

 When appropriate, make use of Rustdoc’s modifiers.
-Annotate triple grave blocks with
+Annotate triple backtick blocks with
 the appropriate formatting directive.

     ```rust